-The short answer is yes, you can give your dog Tums for digestion issues and it may provide temporary relief, even though it almost certainly isn’t the most effective choice for treatment.
+The short answer is yes, you can give your dog Tums for digestion issues, and it may provide temporary relief, even though it almost certainly isn’t the most effective choice for treatment.
 However, you must follow certain guidelines and consult your veterinarian first, or you could make your dog much sicker.

 What Does Tums Do For Dogs?

-Tums can be used in dogs to treat mild discomfort from stomach issues, heartburn, and diarrhea.
-The active ingredient in Tums, calcium carbonate, reduces excessive stomach acid in humans who take it.
-However, dogs digest things more quickly than humans, and Tums might pass too rapidly to be effective in many cases.
+Tums can be used to treat mild discomfort from stomach issues, heartburn, and diarrhea in dogs.
+The active ingredient, calcium carbonate, reduces excessive stomach acid in humans who take it.
+However, dogs digest things more quickly than humans, and the medication might pass too rapidly to be effective in many cases.

-Sometimes vets will use Tums in the treatment of kidney disease, but Tums can also make certain kidney conditions worse, so only a trained veterinarian should make decisions with regards to treating serious health issues with Tums.
+Sometimes vets will use it in the treatment of kidney disease, but it can also make certain kidney conditions worse, so only a trained veterinarian should make decisions with regards to treating serious health issues with Tums.

 How Is Tums Bad For Dogs?

-However, the compounds in the drug may actually cause constipation or loose stools, which is the opposite effect you probably want it to have on your dog.
-This is one of the reasons you must consult your veterinarian before giving Tums to your dog.
+However, the compounds in the drug may actually cause constipation or loose stools, which is the opposite effect you probably want it to have.
+This is one of the reasons you must consult your veterinarian before giving it to your dog.

 - Pregnant or nursing dogs.
 These dogs should almost never be given medication without veterinary approval or supervision.